-- historical loss experience in portfolios of similar credit risk characteristics (for example, by industry sector, financing grade or product); - the estimated period between impairment occurring and the loss being identified and evidenced by the establishment of an appropriate allowance against the individual financing; and vii.
-Impairment (continued)

-management's experienced judgment as to whether current economic and credit conditions are such that the actual level of inherent losses at the balance sheet date is likely to be greater or less than that suggested by historical experience.
+- historical loss experience in portfolios of similar credit risk characteristics (for example, by industry sector, finance grade or product); - the estimated period between impairment occurring and the loss being identified and evidenced by the establishment of an appropriate allowance against the individual finance; and - management's experienced judgment as to whether current economic and credit conditions are such that the actual level of inherent losses at the balance sheet date is likely to be greater or less than that suggested by historical experience.

-The period between a loss occurring and its identification is estimated by management for each identified portfolio.
+The period between a losses occurring and its identification is estimated by management for each identified portfolio.